PARINetwork/pari/README.md

 ### Copyright

 Licensed under the 3-clause BSD License.
-Please refer the LICENSE.txt for details.
+Please refer to LICENSE.txt for details.